Few incumbents face primary challenges on S. Carolina ballot

 The only incumbent U.S. House member on Tuesday’s ballot is Republican Joe Wilson, who is facing Michael Bishop, mayor of the Lexington County town of Springdale, population 2,600.

-The winner of the primary faces Democrat Adair Ford Boroughs, an attorney and founder of a nonprofit law firm that works with people who make too much for free legal services, but need affordable representation.
+The winner of the primary faces Democrat Adair Ford Boroughs, an attorney and founder of a nonprofit law firm that works with people who make too much to qualify for free legal services and need affordable representation.

 Boroughs has already raised more than $1 million.
 Wilson, if he wins renomination, has never faced such a well-funded challenger and has brought just $830,000 into his campaign during the past two years.